zachasme/zachasme.github.io/docs/_posts/2025-04-08-stripe-webhooks-without-system-dependencies.markdown

   end

   private
     def event
       @event ||= Stripe::Webhook.construct_event(
         request.body.read,
         request.headers["stripe-signature"],
-        StripeCLI.signing_secret(Stripe.api_key)
+        `stripe listen --api-key "#{Stripe.api_key}" --print-secret`.chomp
       )
     rescue => error
       logger.error error
       head :bad_request
     end
 end
 ```

+## Stripe CLI as a Ruby gem

+So far so good, however, we still depend on developers installing [Stripe CLI](https://docs.stripe.com/stripe-cli) on their system.
+What if we could install it as a regular ruby gem?
+That's exactly what I've done in [`ruby-stripe-cli`](https://github.com/zachasme/ruby-stripe-cli).

-And with that, `bin/setup` will download, authenticate and run Stripe CLI as part of your development server.
+With that, `bin/setup` will download, authenticate and run Stripe CLI as part of your development server.